Xetibo/ReSet-Doc/sections/result/dbus.typ

   cell("DBus Array", bold: true,  cell_align: left, fill: silver), )

+#pagebreak()

 #subsubsection("Daemon and Application")
-As explained in @Introduction, ReSet will include a daemon and a client application to this daemon.
+As explained in @Introduction, ReSet will include a daemon and appropriate client application.
 It is therefore necessary to use inter-process communication to provide functionality on the application.
 In this section, example usages and the IPC architecture are elaborated.

+DBus first registers a service providing application with a name.
+This name will then either be available for the user session in the operating system, or for the entire system, depending on the session the application requests.

+On this namespace, the application can register objects that will be responsible for providing functionality to potential clients.
+Each object does this by using interfaces which the application can define, this means that you can implement both generic interfaces for each object to implement, or create a specific interface for a specific object.

+In @dbus_usage, an example client is shown which calls a function on the org.Xetibo.ReSet namespace.

 #figure(sourcecode(```rs
 // spawn a new thread to not block the GUI thread thread::spawn(|| {
     // create a temporary connection for DBus let conn = Connection::new_session().unwrap();